 The Initial Meeting

 There should be an initial meeting between the Educational Supervisor and the Trainee which sets out their specific aims and learning outcomes for the next stage of their training, based on the requirements of the RCGP curriculum and on their previous ARCP outcome.
-Guidance on the initial meeting can be found here.
 The Educational Supervisor and Trainee should discuss and be clear about the use of the e-portfolio.
 Regular help and advice should be available to the trainee to ensure that the portfolio is developed to support professional learning.

 Regular feedback should be provided by the Educational Supervisor on progress.
 This should be a two way process in the context of an effective professional conversation.
 Trainees should feel able to discuss the merits or otherwise of their training experience.